Do I need to register entry?

 How big are the Ngātoroirangi rock carvings?

-The Ngātoroirangi rock carvings are a staggering 14 meters tall, they were created by sculptor Matahi Brightwell and reflect his ancestry.
+The Ngātoroirangi rock carvings are a staggering 14 meters tall.

 How old are the Māori carvings?